GenericMappingTools/gmt/doc_classic/rst/source/grd2kml.rst

 **-Q**
     Make grid nodes with z = NaN transparent, using the color-masking feature in *PostScript* Level 3 (the PS device must support PS Level 3).

-.. _-S:

-**-S**
-    Place all the level files in a single directory (named *prefix*) instead of writing them to sub-directories named after the levels 0, 1, ...

 .. _-T: